flyteorg/flyte/docs/deployment/configuration/resource_manager.rst

 When a Flyte task execution needs to send a request to an external service, the plugin claims a unit of the corresponding resource using a **ResourceName**, which is a unique token and a fully qualified resource request (typically an integer).
 The task execution generates this unique token and registers the token with the ResourceManager by calling the ResourceManager’s ``AllocateResource`` function.
 If the resource pool has sufficient capacity to fulfill the request, then the requested resources are allocated, and the plugin proceeds further.

-When the status is **"AllocationGranted"**, the execution moves forward and sends out the request for those resources.
+When the status changes to **"AllocationGranted"**, the execution sends out the request for those resources.

 The granted token is recorded in a token pool which corresponds to the resource that is managed by the ResourceManager.